 Buy wisely a few items to help you replace the ones that might hit the trash on a regular basis.
 Grab a reusable tea strainer to replace tea bags and read up on our tips on how to go plastic-free in the bathroom.

-You can make your own ice cream, yogurt, toothpaste, cleaning products and other items.
+You can make your own or search out zero-waste alternatives for everything from ice cream, yogurt, and zero-waste toothpaste to zero-waste cleaning products and other items.
 Try buying a big bag of soap nuts for your laundry.
 Producing your own items is safer, better, and cheaper.
 This way, you can store these items in reusable containers while cutting costs and saving the environment.

 Over time, it becomes a routine and a lifestyle.
-Your lifestyle may not look the way social media says it should look, but you will be glad when you look at your financial savings and see what a huge impact reducing waste has on it over the years.
+Your lifestyle may not look the way social media says it should look, but you will be glad when you look at your financial savings and see what a huge impact reducing waste has had on it over the years.